OXFORD PUNTING

 If the punt is stationary the pole will need to be thrown slightly backwards, so that when you push there is a component moving the punt in the direction you wish to go.
 Pushing vertically down on a vertical pole from a stationary punt will merely waste energy.
 If you succeed in doing anything you will climb the pole or drive the pole down into the mud.

-STEER DURING STROKE
+STEER DURING THE STROKE -

 EFFICIENCY

 During the stroke, as the pole becomes less and less vertical, so the push becomes more and more efficient.
 It pays therefore to start gently (when much of your effort will simply push the pole down into the mud) and then work harder towards the end of the stroke.
 The last moments before it comes off the bottom are the best for propelling the punt - so make the most of them.
 The fastest punting involves bending the knees at the end of the stroke so as to reach down to use the maximum length of the pole.
-As the stroke ends give the pole a sharp pull.

 AVOIDING OBSTACLES

 In general remember that if you have to turn to avoid an obstacle, it is easy enough to move the front of the punt to one side of it, but then, if you continue to turn, the back will hit it.
 So having turned one way you then need to turn the other way.
 A short time on the Cherwell will soon have you wishing that everyone was aware of this simple truth.
-Remember the punters' motto: "Every action has an opposite and equal reaction".

 POLE CAUGHT